databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/CloudInfra/Azure.md

 ![AzureClusterLogging](/images/EnvironmentSetup/Cluster_Logs_Azure.png)

 ## Reference Architecture
-Overwatch can be deployed on a single workspace and retrieve data from all workspaces.
+As of 0.7.1 Overwatch can be deployed on a single workspace and retrieve data from one or more workspaces.
 For more details on requirements see [Multi-Workspace Consideration]({{%relref "DeployOverwatch"%}}/#multi-workspace-monitoring---considerations).
 There are many cases where some workspaces should be able to monitor many workspaces and others should only monitor themselves.
 Additionally, co-location of the output data and who should be able to access what data also comes into play,